ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 #### RT Driver VI Path Errors

 Opening a PPL based custom device in VeriStand will generate invalid path errors for the RT Driver VIs.
 VeriStand System Explorer does not recognize PPL paths.
 These errors do not affect how the Custom Device runs.
-To solve this issue, refer to the *Update VeriStand System Explorer* section.
+To solve this issue, refer to the [*Update VeriStand System Explorer*](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Migrating_LLB_to_a_PPL_based_Custom_Device.html#update-veristand-system-explorer).

 #### Deployment Errors

 Some custom device APIs, such as the NI VeriStand Custom Device Channel APIs, use Global Data References.
 This will cause deployment errors for a PPL based custom device.
-To solve this issue, refer to the *Update Global Data References* section.
+To solve this issue, refer to the [*Update Global Data References*](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Migrating_LLB_to_a_PPL_based_Custom_Device.html#update-global-data-references).

 ### Implementing a PPL Based Custom Device

 To create a new PPL based Custom Device, use the [VeriStand Custom Device Wizard](https://github.com/ni/niveristand-custom-device-wizard/releases) to generate a template project.

-### Migrating a LLB Based Custom Device to PPL
+### Migrating an LLB Based Custom Device to PPL

 To migrate to a PPL based custom device, you must perform the following actions.